sayheylaura/delivery-job-generator/README.md

 Or [open an issue](https://github.com/lauraferrandof/delivery-job-generator/issues) if you spot a bug :)

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.

 ## Contact

-Laura Ferrando - [LinkedIn](https://www.linkedin.com/in/lauraferrandof/) - lauraferrandof@gmail.com
+Laura Ferrando Ferrero - [LinkedIn](https://www.linkedin.com/in/lauraferrandof/) - lauraferrandof@gmail.com

 ## Acknowledgements